Looking for a good designer bag for a job interview?

 You’re smart to consider this.

-These days employers notice EVERYTHING about you – from the way your clothes fit to the kind of watch you wear – and especially to your handbag.
+These days employers notice EVERYTHING about you – from the way your clothes fit the kind of watch you wear – and especially to your handbag.

 The right designer bag can say a lot about you.

 It can say that you take care of yourself and you understand how to send the right company brand image.

 The wrong bag however can cause a potential job interviewer to pre-judge you even before you sit down.

 When choosing a designer bag for a job interview you want to make sure it does 3 things:

 - It Doesn’t Have Logos or Offensive Images Plastered All Over It

 - It’s Neither Too Cheap – Nor Too Expensive

 Let’s dive in – and then we’ll talk about 5 great bags that might fit the bill for you.